 Intended Student Learning Outcomes

 To complete this course, students will demonstrate their ability to:

-- 1. identify and describe trajectories of social and emotional development from infancy through adolescence - 2. evaluate, compare, and contrast theoretical perspectives of social and emotional development
+- 1. identify and describe trajectories of social and emotional development from infancy through adolescence - 2. evaluate, compare, and contrast theoretical perspectives of emotion and of social and emotional development